Weaning - How and when it happens

 Weaning when pregnant

 It is not necessary to wean when you are pregnant.
 But if you want to wean your child, being pregnant can make this a little easier.
-Most mothers and nursing parents find that their milk supply starts to drop around the 20th week of the pregnancy.
+Most mothers find that their milk supply starts to drop around the 20th week of the pregnancy.
 Some babies will happily continue nursing in spite of the decreased milk supply, while others will naturally wean at this time.

 After the new baby arrives, some toddlers, who weaned, will ask to nurse again once the milk is abundant.
 You may decide to nurse your older child and baby.
 This is called ‘tandem nursing’.
 Or you may tell your child: “Mama’s milk is for the new baby in our family.”
 When nursing an older child and baby, it is important to make sure your new baby gets all the milk she wants before offering the breast to your older one.